seeu-inspace/easyg/README.md

 ### <ins>Direct database access</ins>

-If it's found that standard users have direct access to the database, there is the possibility for users to read and write data that is not otherwise accessible through the client application.
+- If it's found that standard users have direct access to the database, there is the possibility for users to read and write data that is not otherwise accessible through the client application.

-If the SQL server requires a Windows User access, use the command `runas /user:localadmin <SQL-SERVER-MANAGEMENT-STUDIO>`
+- If the SQL server requires a Windows User access, use the command `runas /user:localadmin <SQL-SERVER-MANAGEMENT-STUDIO>`
+- Try access with the account `sa:RPSsql12345`
+- Intercept the requests and see if there is an [Insecure application design](#insecure-application-design).
+In that case, it might be possible to perform a Direct database access, SQLi or Remote Code Execution